-Recently, some unpublished JD Salinger stories were leaked to the masses.
+Recently, some unpublished JD Salinger stories were leaked.
 I love Salinger’s writing.
-His characters are like family to me.
-When I was in the eleventh grade, I had a very vivid dream that Virginia Woolf and I ran into Franny Glass while we were shopping for apples in the grocery store.
-Franny was carrying a bottle of olives, naturally.
+His characters are old friends.
+When I was in the eleventh grade, I had a very vivid dream that Virginia Woolf and I were shopping for apples in the grocery store.
+We ran into Franny Glass, who was holding a glass jar of olives.
 My 21-year-old copy of Catcher in the Rye is duct-taped together.

 Knowing that Salinger was very clear about these stories not being ready for publication, I decided against an eager google search.
 It was hard.
 I decided to continue the wait for the posthumous release of the rest of his work.

 I believe that not all writing has to be shared.

 Now that we all have blogs (and even podcasts), it seems everyone is writing.
 This is great.
 I love that so many people are writing.
 I am a believer in sitting down, listening, and letting it all pour out.

 I am a believer that everyone has a story and that the process of writing heals.

 I believe in questioning the readiness and intention of a piece before hitting “publish.”

 In terms of writing something to share, I am a strong believer that there is a step that follows the pouring it all out on the page.
 I recently taught a writing and yoga workshop with my friend and amazing writer, Elaine Gale.
 In our workshop, she urged us all to sit down, write a big mess, and then go through the process of cleaning it up.

 I haven’t been posting, but I have been writing a lot.
 Who have I been writing for?
 I don’t know.
 Maybe just for me.
 Maybe there does not need to be an audience.
 Sentences have been spilling out of pens and erupting from my tapping fingertips on the keyboard.
 I have been writing because I can’t help myself.
 I have been letting out the big, beautiful messes.